Recent scientific developments which have affected our everyday lives

 As we approach the third decade of the twenty-first century, scientific developments are progressing at dizzying speed.
 They inform every aspect of our lives and we are better-informed about science than we ever have been.

 Companies like Amazon, Google, Facebook, and Apple are forging ahead with the machine learning approach to Artificial Intelligence.
 Rather than coding communicative strategies into products, this approach allows the machine to learn from accrued data.
-It uses ‘neural nets’, enormous networks of machines which approximate neural patterns found in the human brain.
+It uses ‘neural nets’, enormous networks of machines that approximate neural patterns found in the human brain.

 In itself, this is not a new idea, but the game-changer in recent years has been the development of the processing power to enhance performance.
 This principle of ‘intelligent’ learning is already used to recognize faces on Facebook and allow smart speakers like Alexa to respond in a sophisticated manner.